ExTooZ/Maze-generator-and-solver/README.md

 DFS details:
 - It should have a stack (obviously).
 This stack should take its neighbours as values.
-Due to the ambiguity of the task I am unsure whether the neighbour function we have to make is supposed to give neighbours before or after the maze generation, so for now, don't use it.
 - Have a visited list.
 This stores all the nodes that has already been visited.
 Before a new neighbour is added into the stack, check this list first.
 - The loop should run until the length of the visited list equal to n x m.
 - The node value 'key' stores the start and end nodes.
 The datatype is up to you peeps, as long as it stores a clear and start value (e.g: str, int, bool, etc...)